symbol/symbol-docs/source/cli/commands.rst

 Generate new account
 ====================

-Generate a new :doc:`account <../concepts/account>` in a network.
+Generates a new :doc:`account <../concepts/account>`.
 This command generates a private key, public key and address.

-As seen in the configuration section, generated account can be stored as named profiles by adding a node url.
+Generated accounts can be stored as named profiles by adding a node url.

 Options